Let’s start with some basic questions:

-In 1 teaspoon this supplement has 1412 mg of Omega 3 (not 1412 mg of fish oil) with 675 mg of EPA and 450 mg of DHA plus much more.
-Of course, this is just one example for one supplement, if you have ever walked through a supplement store you can see the large variety of options available.
+In 1 teaspoon, this supplement has 1412 mg of Omega 3 (not 1412 mg of fish oil) with 675 mg of EPA and 450 mg of DHA plus much more.
+Of course, this is just one example of one supplement; if you have ever walked through a supplement store, you can see the large variety of options available.

 - The amounts of each ingredient